What is asbestos?

 Sometimes it is dangerous to have asbestos materials removed.
 For example fire protection materials cannot be removed unless they are replaced with a suitable alternative.

-If you think you might have damaged asbestos materials in your home you should tell
+If you think you might have damaged asbestos materials in your home you should tell us straight away.

 High, short-term exposure to asbestos fibres can happen during DIY work.
 You should avoid sanding and drilling any materials containing asbestos.
 You must not attempt to remove any asbestos without asking our permission first.